shobana47/shobana47/README.md

 | Design Thinking | Coursera |
 | Excel | Microsoft |
 | SQL vs NoSQL | LinkedIn Learning |

 ---

-# 💡 Strengths

-### 🧠 Analytical Thinking
-Breaking complex problems into clear, testable pieces.

-### 🧩 Problem Solving
-Finding practical solutions and shipping them end to end.

-### 🤝 Team Collaboration
-Communicating clearly and moving effectively with a team.

-### 🚀 Adaptability
-Picking up new tools and domains quickly and confidently.

----

-# 🏆 Achievements

-🏆 **Student of the Year — 2020**
-Recognized for academic and extracurricular excellence.

-🥋 **Black Belt in Karate**
-Discipline, focus, and years of consistent practice.

-⚽ **Goal Keeper Award — Football**
-Recognized for standout performance as goalkeeper.

-💡 **Hackathon Participant**
-Built and shipped solutions under pressure with cross-functional teams.

----